jgoulah/mastering-failure/oscon2015.md

 ^ these things all come together when we work together to learn about failures

-^ and these are some meetings that we use which I'll be talking about
+^ and these are some meetings and processes that we use which I'll be talking about

+^ (note we are just scratching the surface)

 ---

 # failure and success come from the same source

-^ they come from the same source,  ordinary work, only difference in failure things have come together in unexpected way
+^ failure and success come from the same source,  ordinary work, only difference in failure is things have come together in an unexpected way

 ^ some of the things that I listed as learning tools such as arch/op reviews, failure hasn't yet happened